• +971551792927

 Digital Dentistry and 3D Printing, Implantology, Laser Dentistry, Regenerative Dentistry, Minimally...

-Track 22: Diabetes & Oral Health
+Track 22: Diabetes and Oral Health

 Diabetes and Oral Health: A Critical Connection

 Diabetes doesn't just affect blood sugar—it can have a significant impact on oral health.
-Individuals with diabetes are at a higher risk for gum disease, tooth loss, dry mouth, and oral infections due to impaired blood flow and reduced immune response.
+Individuals with diabetes are at a higher risk of gum disease, tooth loss, dry mouth, and oral infections due to impaired blood flow and reduced immune response.
 In fact, periodontal disease is often considered the sixth complication of diabetes.

 The relationship is bidirectional: not only can diabetes worsen oral health, but untreated gum disease can also make it harder to control blood glucose levels.
-This makes oral care an essential part of diabetes management.
+This makes oral care essential part of diabetes management.

 Common Oral Health Issues in Diabetics: